 How is a typical training day?

 The training is mainly practical.
 A typical day includes individual work, planned small group activities and individual guided activities.
-Relevant theory is introduced at appropriate times to compliment the practical procedures.
+Relevant theory is introduced at appropriate times to complement the practical procedures.

 Time is also set aside each week for reading and discussing F.M.
 Alexander’s books and other related literature.